 - If I withdraw, you may no longer associate me with your event in any way (for example, you may not use any materials I have prepared or videos of me that you have recorded).

-- You are responsible for any costs associated with this, not limited to accommodations and travel plan changes.
+- You are responsible for any and all costs associated with this, specifically including accommodations and travel plan changes.

 Please note that I have never had to exercise this clause, but my experiences with Shopify and DataCamp have made me realize that tech will only get better if those in power believe that the rest of us will sometimes take a stand.